-YOU are invited to a public forum on carbon pricing viewed from three distinct perspectives: economic, legal, and public policy.
+A public forum on carbon pricing was held at OSU’s Linus Pauling Science Center on Nov.
+20, 2014.
+The topic was viewed from three distinct perspectives: economic, legal, and public policy.

 1) Jeff Renfro: Senior Economist at the Northwest Economic Research Center (NERC) at Portland State University and Jenny Liu: Assistant Director at NERC .
 They co-authored the 2013 study “Carbon Tax and Shift: How to Make it Work for Oregon’s Economy.”
 Both are currently working on the Clean Air Tax or Fee report funded by the 2013 Oregon Legislature under Senate Bill 306.http://www.pdx.edu/nerc/sites/www.pdx.edu.nerc/files/carbontax2013_0.pdf

 2) Nancy Shurtz: University of Oregon Law School Professor.
 Professor Shurtz is an expert in business tax law, tax policy, and environmental policy.
 Her research in progress includes “Environmental Policy and Market Place Economics”.